Germany's reversal on Ukraine weapons policy 'response to Putin's aggression' | DW | 27.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 German Chancellor Olaf Scholz addressed German lawmakers over a reversal in government policy on supplying Ukraine with weapons.
-Scholz added that €100 billion in defense spending would be included to the German budget.
+Scholz added that €100 billion in defense spending would be included in the German budget.

 As Russia's invasion of Ukraine continues into its fourth day, German Chancellor Olaf Scholz addressed the German Parliament, the Bundestag, on the government's decision to directly supply weapons to Ukrainian troops.